ocaml/ocaml-lsp/README.md

 ### Additional package installations

 - Install [ocamlformat](https://github.com/ocaml-ppx/ocamlformat#installation)
-  package if you want source file formatting support.
+  or [ocp-indent](https://github.com/OCamlPro/ocp-indent) if you want source file formatting support.
+Configuration discovery walks from the document's directory up to its containing workspace root, and the closest formatter configuration wins.
+If a directory contains both `.ocamlformat` and `.ocp-indent`, OCaml-LSP selects `ocamlformat`.
+With neither configuration, it prefers `ocamlformat` when available and otherwise falls back to `ocp-indent`.

-  Note: To have source file formatting support in your project, there needs to be an `.ocamlformat` file present in your project's root directory.
+  Unlike `ocamlformat`, `ocp-indent` only adjusts indentation.

 - OCaml-LSP also uses a program called `ocamlformat-rpc` to format code that is either generated or displayed by OCaml-LSP, e.g., when you hover over a module